Whole30 + Keto Instant Pot Pot Roast

 - Slowly pour in the cooking liquid, stirring constantly to avoid any lumps.
 Heat until simmering.
 Taste for salt.

 - Serve warm with carrots, turnips + onion topped with the gravy.
+I garnished mine with micro greens so it looks pretty.
+You could also garnish with finely chopped parsely.

 - Leftovers will keep in an airtight container refrigerated for at least 5 days, or frozen for at least 6 months.

-This pot roast freezes beautifully!
+Freezing: This pot roast freezes beautifully!
 Freeze separately from the gravy.
 Thaw overnight in the fridge.
 Reheat in the microwave until warm.
 Or pressure cook for 1 minute with an additional 1 cup of beef broth.

 This post contains affiliate links, thanks for the love!